intransitorio/framenstein/readme.md

 ## Instructions to set the project name in htaccess
 In htaccess.example search for framenstein and rename it to your project name

+## Instructions to edit your gulpfile.js
+Change the framenstein value in `var $project = 'framenstein' ` with your project name

 ## Instructions install all the default components
 Open the project folder in terminal and run the command below: <br>
 `cp .htaccess.example .htaccess && cd application/ && cp .env.example .env && bower install && sudo npm install`